-The Primary Network horizontal conversion for Washington County has been completed and the secondary network is about 50 percent complete with the GPS observations on all of the County USPLSS corners.
-It is anticipated that the Washington County conversion will be completed in late 2018 or early 2019.
+The Primary Network horizontal conversion for Washington County has been completed and the secondary network is about 80 percent complete with the GPS observations on all of the County USPLSS corners.
+It is anticipated that the Washington County conversion will be completed in early 2019.

-The conversions for Milwaukee, Kenosha, and Racine Counties were completed in 2017.
-The horizontal conversion for Ozaukee, Walworth, and Waukesha Counties are scheduled to be completed in late 2017 or early 2018.
+The conversions for Milwaukee, Kenosha, and Racine Counties were completed in 2017 and for Ozaukee and Walworth in 2018.
+The horizontal conversion for Waukesha County is scheduled to be completed in late 2018 or early 2019.